ng-Classic/ng-classic/aio/content/guide/router-tutorial.md

     <code-example header="src/app/app.component.html" path="router-tutorial/src/app/app.component.html" region="nav"></code-example>

-    This HTML uses an Angular Classicdirective, `routerLink`.
+    This HTML uses an Angular Classic directive, `routerLink`.
     This directive connects the routes you defined to your template files.

 1. Open the `app.component.css` file and add the following styles.